 This purifier also has an air quality indicator but goes a step further than the MinusA2 by using the detected air quality to automatically increase fan speed if needed, or turn off the unit when no particles have been detected for half-an-hour.
 In addition, it’s very quiet compared to most competitive models.

-The Groom+Style review team would give the Coway an “A” for pollen and dust, a “B” for allergens and a “C” for odors.
+The Your House Garden review team would give the Coway an “A” for pollen and dust, a “B” for allergens and a “C” for odors.
 Those aren’t bad grades at all for an energy-efficient machine.

 5. Honeywell 50250-S Round Air Purifier

 This solid, round unit is HEPA certified – the Honeywell air purifier 50250-S is ideal for those who want to move an inexpensive air purifier from room to room as needed.

 It is slightly larger than the Coway but sells for a bargain-basement price.
 It features a glass-fiber HEPA filter and carbon-activated pre-filter for well-above-adequate removal of contaminants, and its round design (while not particularly attractive) circulates the clean air 360 degrees throughout the 390 square feet it can cover.

 There’s no air quality monitor and the Honeywell air purifier is not programmable, but there is a sensor that determines how many pollutants the filters have captured and tells you when they should be changed.

 This is a loud machine, but it does the job at a cost that just about anyone can handle.

 What you need to know about the Honeywell air purifier 50250-S Round Air Purifier:

 The first step to take before shopping for an air purifier is to figure out what has to be removed from the air in your home.
 That’s because each model of purifier uses different types of filters to remove specific pollutants.